 Letters of recommendation provide the admissions team with a more complete picture of the applicant and offer testimony to the applicant’s strengths, experience, and qualifications for the program.
-When applying to a graduate degree program, GPA and research accomplishments are important, but when so many qualified applicants are vying for the same program, sometimes the difference comes down to what a reputable academic has to say about you.
+When applying to a graduate degree program, GPA and research accomplishments are important, but when so many qualified applicants are vying for the same program, sometimes the difference comes down to what another reputable academic has to say about you.

 Although you are asking someone else to speak on your behalf, there are several things you can do to ensure that the letter will highlight your credentials and advocate for your spot in the program.
 Read on to learn how to get the best grad school recommendation letter.

 Who to get letters of recommendation from for grad school

 When choosing the individuals who will write your letters of recommendation, consider people who know you well and can speak specifically to your accomplishments.
 Unless you have extensive work experience in your chosen field, the best recommendations for graduate and Ph.D. applicants are from previous professors.

 It is important to network and remain in communication with academic professors from your undergraduate and graduate courses.
 You are more likely to receive a great recommendation from someone with whom you stay in close communication.
 Regularly updating these professors on your academic and professional pursuits and if possible, connecting with them in person will help them write you a glowing recommendation.